From September 2003 to July 2004, Yoo Young-chul killed at least 20 people in Seoul, making him the deadliest serial killer in South Korean history.

 In the aftermath of Yoo’s arrest, the Korean police force underwent massive changes to fix inefficiency and corruption.

-But aside from wondering why Yoo eluded police for so long, many have asked why Yoo became a killer in the first place.
+But aside from wondering why Yoo Young-chul eluded police for so long, many have asked why he became a killer in the first place.
 Some point to the Korean financial crisis, which started in 1998.

 “The rich got richer and the poor got poorer,” explained one police officer.
 Yoo himself drew an explicit line between inequality in South Korea and his crimes.